blksmk8483/pics/README.md

 ## Description:
 A React app using an API call to `upsplash.com` to render pictures using the search bar.
 This is another small project to practice using React.

-Here is a small overview of what skills I applied:
+Here is an overview of what skills I applied:
 - `Events`
 - `useState`
 - `Event Handlers`